Colinax/Fraggy-Backend-Theme/README.md

 If you are installing the theme for the first time, use the template installation in the WBCE backend and follow the instructions.

-> If you want to update the backend theme, then you have to uninstall the old installation first!
+> Please use the auto updater in the dashboard if you want to update the backend theme.

 ## Custom logo / favicon